 relocated from its

 temporary home on the Thame showground to a country park - Claydon Estate in Buckinghamshire, (MK18 2EX).

-It looks a superb venue - I first attended in 2023 but much of
+It is a superb venue - I first attended in 2023 but much of

-folk dance festivals were cancelled in 2020 and 2021 so thanks
+folk dance festivals were of course cancelled in 2020 and 2021.

 Comments can be sent to: stevewozniak42 (AT) hotmail.com

 goes back several centuries as a pastime for all social groups.
 Yet folk dance clubs are